Special Collections: Research

 The University of North Texas Libraries invites applications for The Portal to Texas History Research Fellowship.
 Research using the Portal is relevant to studies in a variety of disciplines including history, journalism, political science, geography, and American studies.
 We encourage applicants to think creatively about the opportunities that research with large digital library collections can enable.
 Preference will be given to applicants that demonstrate the greatest potential for publication and the best use of The Portal to Texas History.

-A total of $2,000 in funding will be awarded to one or more fellowship applicants.
+Funding will be awarded to one or more fellowship applicants.
 The Portal Fellowship was created to recognize and support outstanding scholarship which incorporates unique digital collection.
 Consideration will be given to any anticipated expenses as outlined in the budget, although this is just one factor that the reviewers will consider in making the awards.
 The fellow will be required to write a brief (under 500 words) overview of their research experience and may also be asked to present an informal lecture on their research.
 The Portal to Texas History Research Fellowship is funded by the Cathy N. Hartman Portal to Texas History Endowment.

 The Fellowship is open to faculty, graduate students, and independent researchers.
-Fellowship funding will be dispersed between June 1, 2015 and August 30, 2016.

 Applicants should demonstrate the specific relevance of either UNT Special Collections or The Portal to Texas History to their current research through their essay and cover letter.
 If you are applying for both fellowships please submit two applications.

 Please submit the following materials as your application: